 Proactive news headlines including Australian Potash, Creso Pharma, Dundas Minerals and Lindian Resources

-- Australian Potash Ltd (ASX:APC) has lodged tenement applications covering large areas of Lake Wells in Western Australia that are contiguous to the company’s Lake Wells SOP Project (LSOP).
+- Australian Potash Ltd APC has lodged tenement applications covering large areas of Lake Wells in Western Australia that are contiguous to the company's Lake Wells SOP Project (LSOP).
 Click here

-- Creso Pharma Ltd (ASX:CPH, OTCQB:COPHF) wholly-owned US subsidiary Sierra Sage Herbs LLC (SSH) has secured a wholesale agreement with accelerate360, an omni-commerce solutions company, to drive brand awareness and growth in North America.
+- Creso Pharma Ltd (CPHCOPHF wholly-owned US subsidiary Sierra Sage Herbs LLC (SSH) has secured a wholesale agreement with accelerate360, an omni-commerce solutions company, to drive brand awareness and growth in North America.
 Click here

-- Dundas Minerals Ltd (ASX:DUN) has found further exploration success at its Central target in WA, where assay results have confirmed anomalous pXRF readings for cobalt, copper, nickel and silver.
+- Dundas Minerals Ltd DUN has found further exploration success at its Central target in WA, where assay results have confirmed anomalous pXRF readings for cobalt, copper, nickel and silver.
 Click here

-- Lindian Resources Ltd (ASX:LIN) is moving swiftly to begin the first phase of a major definition drilling program at its Kangankunde Rare Earths Project in Malawi next month.
+- Lindian Resources Ltd LIN is moving swiftly to begin the first phase of a major definition drilling program at its Kangankunde Rare Earths Project in Malawi next month.
 Click here

-- Alligator Energy Ltd (ASX:AGE) has restarted drilling operations on schedule at the Blackbush Deposit within the Samphire Uranium Project south of Whyalla in South Australia.
+- Alligator Energy Ltd AGE has restarted drilling operations on schedule at the Blackbush Deposit within the Samphire Uranium Project south of Whyalla in South Australia.
 Click here

-- Magnis Energy Technologies Ltd (ASX:MNS, OTCQX:MNSEF) is making inroads with its mission to establish a downstream anode active material (AAM) processing plant in the US.
+- Magnis Energy Technologies Ltd (MNSMNSEF is making inroads with its mission to establish a downstream anode active material (AAM) processing plant in the US.
 Click here

-- Taruga Minerals Ltd (ASX:TAR) has surged on uncovering clay-hosted rare earth elements (REE) from surface at Morgans Creek within the 1,500 square kilometres Mt Craig Project in South Australia.
+- Taruga Minerals Ltd TAR has surged on uncovering clay-hosted rare earth elements (REE) from surface at Morgans Creek within the 1,500 square kilometres Mt Craig Project in South Australia.
 Click here

-- Kinetiko Energy Ltd (ASX:KKO) has hit “significant gassy zones” while drilling core hole KV-14C — one of its conventional gas discoveries in energy-hungry South Africa.
+- Kinetiko Energy Ltd KKO has hit "significant gassy zones" while drilling core hole KV-14C — one of its conventional gas discoveries in energy-hungry South Africa.
 Click here

-- Riversgold Ltd (ASX:RGL) has engaged Strike Drilling to undertake a maiden 2,500-metre reverse circulation (RC) drilling program at the highly prospective Tambourah Lithium Project in Western Australia’s Pilbara region.
+- Riversgold Ltd RGL has engaged Strike Drilling to undertake a maiden 2,500-metre reverse circulation (RC) drilling program at the highly prospective Tambourah Lithium Project in Western Australia's Pilbara region.
 Click here

-- RemSense Technologies Ltd (ASX:REM) has revised its business strategy in a bid to accelerate and expand growth opportunities for its virtualplant digital twinning solution.
+- RemSense Technologies Ltd REM has revised its business strategy in a bid to accelerate and expand growth opportunities for its virtualplant digital twinning solution.
 Click here

 - AdAlta Ltd (ASX:1AD) has teamed up with clinical-stage biotech GPCR Therapeutics to investigate a new cancer treatment approach.
 Click here

-- Critical Resources Ltd (ASX:CRR) has engaged SGS Canada to complete a mineral resource estimate (MRE) for its flagship Mavis Lake Lithium Project in Canada.
+- Critical Resources Ltd CRR has engaged SGS Canada to complete a mineral resource estimate (MRE) for its flagship Mavis Lake Lithium Project in Canada.
 Click here

-- Twenty Seven Co Ltd (ASX:TSC) has expanded its battery minerals strategy thanks to its latest option acquisition.
+- Twenty Seven Co Ltd TSC has expanded its battery minerals strategy thanks to its latest option acquisition.
 Click here

-- Riversgold Ltd (ASX:RGL) has boosted its finances by $521,096 after receiving a research and development tax incentive refund for the 2020/21 financial year.
+- Riversgold Ltd RGL has boosted its finances by $521,096 after receiving a research and development tax incentive refund for the 2020/21 financial year.
 Click here

-- Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL) has completed the dosing stage in its Phase 1 anti-inflammatory drug trial.
+- Incannex Healthcare Ltd (IHLIXHL has completed the dosing stage in its Phase 1 anti-inflammatory drug trial.
 Click here

-- Orion Minerals Ltd (ASX:ORN, JSE:ORN) has taken another step down the path to sustainability with an electrolysis water treatment trial set to begin at the Prieska Copper-Zinc Mine in South Africa’s Northern Cape Province.
+- Orion Minerals Ltd ORNORN has taken another step down the path to sustainability with an electrolysis water treatment trial set to begin at the Prieska Copper-Zinc Mine in South Africa's Northern Cape Province.
 Click here

-- Carnavale Resources Ltd (ASX:CAV) has completed the acquisition of 80% of the Ora Banda South Gold Project from Western Resources Pty Ltd. Click here
+- Carnavale Resources Ltd CAV has completed the acquisition of 80% of the Ora Banda South Gold Project from Western Resources Pty Ltd. Click here

 - Animoca Brands Corporation Ltd's subsidiary Grease Monkey Games has secured the exclusive rights to release licensed NFTs for its latest game Torque Drift 2 from Liberty Walk, an aftermarket auto part brand.
 Click here